 For a day or two after surgery, there will be seepage of pink fluid from the incisions.
 That’s the fluid that was put in to do the liposuction combined with a small amount of blood, and it’s completely normal after surgery.
 Be sure to keep gauze over these areas as instructed.
 You may want to use extra towels or even trash bags to cover your car seats and your furniture.

 Pain: Most people stay numb for 8-12 hours after surgery.
 The amount of pain you will experience depends on how much fat is removed and in how many areas.
-For example, a small amount of fat (i.e.: a soft drink can) removed from one areas will probably very little pain and can return to work in a few days.
+For example, a small amount of fat (i.e.: a soft drink can) removed from one areas will probably cause very little pain and allow return to work in a few days.

 If you have more areas worked on or a larger amount of fat removed (i.e.: a two liter bottle), you will feel more pain.
 Soreness can last for two to three weeks after liposuction.
 There are several other after-effects to keep in mind: